oVirt/ovirt-site/source/template/detailednetworklinking.html.md

 ##### Run VM

-*   When running a VM, the VM's Vnics' 'connected' property should also be passed to the VDSM.
+*   When running a VM, the VM's Vnics' 'wired' property should also be passed to the VDSM.

       VmInfoBuilder- addNetworkInterfaceProperties